-The characterful city of Taormina in eastern Sicily is perched on a rock above sea level with awe-inspiring views over Mount Etna and the coastline.
-The city has rich history to explore as Greeks, Romans, Byzantines, Arabs, and Normans all frequented the city.
+The distinctive city of Taormina in eastern Sicily is perched on a rock above sea level, with awe-inspiring views over Mount Etna and the coastline.
+The city has a rich history to explore as Greeks, Romans, Byzantines, Arabs, and Normans all frequented the city.
 And as word spread, Taormina became a holiday spot for the aristocracy.
-The city is divided into two parts, the historic center and Taormina Mare – filled with beach resorts easily reached by cable car.
+The city has two parts, the historic center, and Taormina Mare – filled with beach resorts easily reached by cable car.
 Taormina has everything you could wish for in a holiday destination – cultural attractions, sandy beaches, crystal clear waters, and great shopping and dining.
+Whether you have one week in Sicily or just a few days, Taormina is worthy of your itinerary.
 Follow our Taormina Travel Guide for insider tips on how to plan an unforgettable journey!

 How to Visit Taormina

-Taormina is easily reached from Italy and other European countries.
+Taormina is easily reachable from Italy and other European countries.
 Most major airlines fly to Catania – Fontanarossa Airport, which is around 50 minutes drive.
 It’s possible to travel by bus, train, private shuttle, or taxi to Taormina.
 The local airport bus can transfer you to the Catania Centrale train station to catch the train to Taormina – Giardini.
 Alternatively, there is a direct bus service from the airport with a journey time of around 1.5 hours.
 You can also reach Taormina by ferry from the Italian mainland.
-The port of Messina is just 45 minutes’ drive from Taormina.
+The port of Messina is just a 45-minute drive from Taormina.

 How to Get Around Taormina

 Taormina is easy to get around and made for walking!
-The city center is elevated on a hilltop and closed to traffic.
+The city center sits on a hilltop, with only pedestrian foot traffic allowed.
 If you wish to get to the beach, cables cars operate every 15 minutes until late with a journey time of around 5 minutes.
 If you fancy seeing the city from a different perspective, rent a scooter for the duration of your stay.
 You can cruise Taormina’s streets like a local and even explore outside the city and off the beaten tourist path.
+Explore a range of tours that will guide you to everything worth seeing in Taormina.

 Neighborhoods of Taormina

 A short drive outside Taormina, Giardini Naxos is a quaint neighborhood set by the beach.
 There are regular bus connections into Taormina, making it easy to reach the city center.
-This once peaceful fishing village is lined with hotels, pensions, bars, pizzerias, and restaurants.
+This once-peaceful fishing village is chock-full with hotels, pensions, bars, pizzerias, and restaurants.
 As a result, it’s a great spot for families.
 There are also several historic churches and an archaeological park to explore in the town.

 Food, Drink, & Nightlife

 At the heart of every Taormina Travel Guide is the regional cuisine.
-With Michelin star restaurants and charming trattorias overlooking Mount Etna, you’ll never be stuck for a stunning place to dine in Taormina.
+With Michelin-star restaurants and charming trattorias overlooking Mount Etna, you’ll never be stuck for a stunning place to dine in Taormina.
 There are old-world style osterias in the historic center where you can enjoy traditional Sicilian fare and feast on fresh seafood, meat, and vegetable dishes coupled with local vintage wines.
 For the ultimate immersion, join a food and wine tour, and sample your way through the Old Town savoring the best of Sicilian cuisine and wine!
+Or go further afield for a unique culinary field trip with this Mt.
+Etna food & wine tour.
+Or, take new culinary skills back home with you after learning how to craft local dishes with a local.

 Shopping in Taormina can be a fun escapade.
 Most shops are filled with local products selling colorful ceramics, local artwork, and sweet treats like marzipan fruit.
 And you’ll discover cool boutiques, tailors, and costume jewelry stores dotted about.
 Every Wednesday, Taormina’s street market springs to life.
 It’s great for purchasing handbags, clothing items, and shoes.
 Alternatively, the daily produce market is ideal for fresh fruit, fish, and vegetables if you want to try your hand at cooking like a local!